 TAFE Stands for Technical and Further Education.
-This is vocational education, and TAFEs offer certificates, diplomas, advanced diplomas and apprenticeship programs, and some offer degrees too.
+This is vocational education, and TAFEs offer certificates, Diplomas, Advanced Diplomas and apprenticeship programs, and some offer degrees too.
 It is often more practical and hands-on learning.
 Students generally spend 20-25 hours per week at TAFE.
-These courses are available for students who have studied VCAL, VCE and IB.
-Students can apply direct for most courses while others can be applied for through VTAC.
+These courses are available for students who have studied VM, VCE and IB.
+Students can apply directly for most courses while others can be applied for through VTAC.
 These courses can either be full fee or eligible students can apply for VET student loans.
 Some courses are currently being offered for free with government support.

-Universities are also called higher education providers: Universities offer bachelor/undergraduate degrees, which is the first higher education qualification a student earns after high school.
-Students can progress from here into graduate qualifications such as honours, graduate certificates, graduate diplomas, masters and PHD programs.
+Universities are also called higher education providers.
+Universities offer Bachelor/undergraduate degrees, which is the first higher education qualification a student earns after high school.
+Students can progress from here into graduate qualifications such as Honours, Graduate Certificates, Graduate Diplomas, Masters and PhD programs.
 The learning style is different to high school and TAFE and is a combination of theory and practical learning along with individual and team learning.
 Students generally spend 12-16 hours in class studying at uni each week, and another 12-16 hours studying in their own time.
-Note that some students may have a much bigger workload depending on what course they study (e.g. vet studies, medicine, etc.).
+Note that some students may have a much bigger workload depending on what course they study (e.g. veterinary studies, medicine, engineering etc.).
 Students studying VCE and IB are eligible for courses at university and apply through VTAC.
-Eligible students can also apply for Commonwealth Supported Places (CSP) and HECS-HELP to defer the payment of their course.
+Eligible domestic students can also apply for Commonwealth Supported Places (CSP) and HECS-HELP to defer the payment of their course.
 Visit Universities Australia for more information.

 Independent Tertiary Colleges (ITCs)

-ITC's are independent tertiary colleges and offer a combination of vocational and higher education: They also offer all levels of study from certificates through to degrees so all students can find a course.
+ITCs are independent tertiary colleges and offer a combination of vocational and higher education: They also offer all levels of study from certificates through to degrees so all students can find a course.
 These institutions often specialise in specific fields such as creative arts, IT or photography.
 Courses may be run in similar ways to TAFE or universities.
-These courses can be applied for direct, or through VTAC depending on the institution.
-Most courses are full fee and eligible students can apply for FEE-HELP
+These courses can be applied for directly, or through VTAC depending on the institution.
+Most courses are full fee and eligible students can apply for FEE-HELP.

 The free TAFE initiative offers a select number of courses for free in careers which are deemed to be a priority by the government, such as early childhood education, disability services, nursing and accounting to name a few.
 These courses are only for eligible students.
 Check the link above for specific courses and to see if you meet eligibility requirements.